neuvector/docs/user/pages/06.scanning/03.build/docs.md

 To trigger a build-phase scan, the plug-in (e.g. Jenkins) must be able to connect to the Controller or Allinone.
 Note: The default REST API port for plug-ins to call the scanner is 10443.
 This port must be exposed through the Allinone or Controller through a service in Kubernetes or a port map (e.g. - 10443:10443) in the Docker run or compose file.

 Make sure there is a NeuVector scanner container deployed and properly configured to connect to the Allinone or Controller.
-In 4.0 and later, the neuvector/scanner container must be deployed separately from the allinone or controller, and is included in the sample deployment yaml files.
+The neuvector/scanner container must be deployed separately from the allinone or controller, and is included in the sample deployment yaml files.

 You can download the plug-in from the Jenkins Plug-in Manager.
 Other plug-ins are accessible through the catalogs of the build tool, or on the [NeuVector github](https://github.com/neuvector) page.
-The Bamboo scanner is available at https://github.com/neuvector/bamboo-plugin/releases/tag/1.0.1.
+The Bamboo scanner is available at https://github.com/neuvector/bamboo-plugin/releases/.
 The CircleCI ORB is available at https://github.com/neuvector/circleci-orb and through the CircleCI ORB catalog.

 #### Local Build-Phase Scanning
 For local scanning, the NeuVector scanner will try to scan the image on a local host (or a host reachable by the remote host docker command).